-- Respond to each requirement in the bid: Provide all required information.
+- Respond to each requirement in the bid: Provide all the required information.
 Skipping information can disqualify you from the bid.

 - Spend ample time creating a pricing estimate: Pricing is an important component.

 - Ask for a debriefing if you are rejected: This can help you submit a bid that is more qualified next time.

 If you need help with drafting contracts for bid, you can post your legal job on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
 Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.